Brian L. BankPartner

 Additionally, Brian is active in the New York State Bar Association, where he is a member of the Commercial and Federal Litigation Section’s Committee on Commercial Division and the Commercial Division Law Report Committee.

-Brian regularly presents accredited Continuing Legal Education (CLE) programs on electronic discovery, document preservation and law practice issues.
-He has also published on numerous substantive legal topics, including labor law and white collar.
+Brian regularly presents accredited Continuing Legal Education (CLE) programs on electronic discovery, document preservation, the False Claims Act and law practice issues.
+He has also published on numerous substantive legal topics, including ediscovery, employment and labor law, fraud and white collar.

 Brian was named as a Super Lawyer “Rising Star” in the Metro New York area from 2013-2018.
 He was also inducted into Long Island Business News’ 40 Under 40 Class of 2017.